 Oxygen in the Water

 This is where aeration comes in.
-Simply put, aeration is the circulation of air through your pond water.
+Simply put, aeration is the circulation of air through your pond water using the aerator pump

 How to Aerate